Student Activities

 AIHEC Student Congress

-The American Indian Higher Education Consortium (AIHEC) Student Congress is the representative body for the students attending the 37 Tribal Colleges and Universities in the United States and Canada.
+The American Indian Higher Education Consortium (AIHEC) Student Congress is the representative body for the students attending the 37 Tribal Colleges and Universities in the United States.
 The AIHEC member schools are fully accredited institutions providing a full range of services and educational opportunities both on and off the reservation.
 Degrees are offered at all levels, from vocational certificates to the doctoral degree in nearly all disciplines.

 Our Mission

 Founded in 1986, The AIHEC Student Congress (ASC) works to promote leadership, self-governance, cultural preservation, education achievement, community development, economical sustainability and success for all Native people.
-Past accomplishments have included successful lobbying efforts in Washington, D.C., student representation on national panels and development of a leadership institute.
+Past accomplishments have included successful educational efforts in Washington, D.C., student representation on national panels and development of a leadership institute.